-3g) Include or exclude a module from a qualification (5g)
+Include or exclude a module from a qualification (5g)

 You can count your module credit towards a qualification at any time.
 If you are enrolled for a module you wish to continue to study, but want to cancel your qualification registration or declaration, you may do so and study that module on a standalone basis where applicable.
 Not all modules are available for standalone study.
+You may also exclude an individual module you are studying from your qualification unless it forms a compulsory part of that qualification.